Lesson 3 of 7 - learn how to grieve well

 Background

-Pat became motivated to work at these steps for several reasons.
+Pat became motivated to work at these six steps for several reasons.
 She feels that her aging Mother has lived a drab, "joyless" life, and doesn't want that for herself.
 Pat regrets her recent divorce after 18 years of marriage, and feels guilty about the impact it's had on her (custodial) kids Lisa (17) and Steven (15).

 She admits that she's probably 25 pounds overweight, doesn't always eat well, and "may drink too much at times."
 Pat doesn't think much about dating or remarrying, but doesn't want to grow old alone or burden her kids and any grandkids in later life.